Representation of tensor functions using lower-order structural tensor set: three-dimensional theory: Lower-order structural tensor set for 3D point groups

 \section{Lower-order structural tensor set for 3D point groups}

 In our previous work \cite{madadi2025representation}, we proposed the concept "structural tensor set" and provided specific lower-order structural tensors for each 2D point group.
-The present work generalizes the concept for 3D point groups.
-Similar to the 2D case, the structural tensor set $\{ \mathfrak{M}_i \}$ of a 3D point group $\mathcal{G}$ is defined as
+Very recently, Man and Goddard \cite{man2026further} proposed that a point group can be characterized by multiple structural tensor sets.
+In this work, we adopt only a single structural tensor set for simplicity purposes.
+Specifically, the structural tensor set $\{ \mathfrak{M}_i \}$ of a 3D point group $\mathcal{G}$ must satisfy two conditions below.